hbctraining/scRNA-seq_online/lessons/06_integration.md

 ***

+## To integrate or not to integrate?

-Generally, we always look at our cells before deciding whether we need to perform integration.
+Generally, we always look at our clustering without integration before deciding whether we need to perform any alignment.
 If we had performed the normalization on both conditions together in a Seurat object and visualized the similarity between cells, we would have seen condition-specific clustering:

 <p align="center">
 <img src="../img/unintegrated_umap.png" width="400">
 </p>

-## How do you know you need to integrate?

-Condition-specific clustering of the cells indicates that we need to integrate the cells across conditions.
+Condition-specific clustering of the cells indicates that we need to integrate the cells across conditions to ensure that cells of the same cell type cluster together.
+In this lesson, we will cover the integration of our samples across conditions, which is adapted from the [Seurat v3 Guided Integration Tutorial](https://satijalab.org/seurat/v3.0/immune_alignment.html).

 > _**NOTE:** Seurat has a [vignette](https://satijalab.org/seurat/v3.1/sctransform_vignette.html) for how to run through the workflow without integration.
-The workflow is fairly similar to this workflow, but the samples would not necessarily be split in the beginning and integration would not be performed._
+The workflow is fairly similar to this workflow, but the samples would not necessarily be split in the beginning and integration would not be performed.

-## **Integrate** samples using shared highly variable genes

-In this lesson, we will cover the integration of samples for improved clustering, which is adapted from the [Seurat v3 Guided Integration Tutorial](https://satijalab.org/seurat/v3.0/immune_alignment.html).

-_**If the cells cluster by sample, condition, dataset, or modality, this step can greatly improve your clustering and your downstream analyses**.
 It can help to first run conditions individually if unsure what clusters to expect or expecting some different cell types between conditions (e.g. tumor and control samples), then run them together to see whether there are condition-specific clusters for cell types present in both conditions.
 Oftentimes, when clustering cells from multiple conditions there are condition-specific clusters and integration can help ensure the same cell types cluster together._

+## **Integrate** or align samples across conditions using shared highly variable genes

+_**If cells cluster by sample, condition, batch, dataset, or modality, this integration step can greatly improve the clustering and the downstream analyses**.

-To integrate, we will use the shared highly variable genes from each condition identified using SCTransform, then, we will "integrate" or "harmonize" the conditions to overlay cells that are similar or have a "common set of biological features" between groups.
-These groups can represent:
+To integrate, we will use the shared highly variable genes (identified using SCTransform) from each group, then, we will "integrate" or "harmonize" the groups to overlay cells that are similar or have a "common set of biological features" between groups.
+For example, we could integrate across:

 - Different **conditions** (e.g. control and stimulated)
 	<img src="../img/seurat_condition_integ.png" width="800">